Dave McCabe: History

+McCabe returned as a solo artist in 2015, backed by new band the Ramifications, and adopted a more electronic style.
+McCabe had long wanted to explore such music but was unable to do so within the framework of the Zutons; he has expressed a love of electronic acts such as Depeche Mode, Kraftwerk, the Human League and OMD.
+Later in 2015 he released the album Church of Miami on 1965 Records.

-McCabe currently plays bass guitar in Liverpool alternative rock band SILENT-K.
+Between 2017 and 2018 McCabe played bass guitar in Liverpool alternative rock band SILENT-K.

 McCabe and The Zutons reformed to play several one-off gigs between 2016 & 2023, when the band announced that their fourth studio album would be released in spring 2024.